kylerc150/openAI-Vision/README.md

 ### This GitHub contains comments, code, screenshot of results, and pictures used for this program.
 -----------------------------------------------------------------------------------
--Docs for OpenAI API: https://platform.openai.com/docs/overview -To get your API key: https://platform.openai.com/api-keys
+  -Docs for OpenAI API: https://platform.openai.com/docs/overview \n -To get your API key: https://platform.openai.com/api-keys

   -To use the model that I'm using you have to pay $5.44: https://platform.openai.com/docs/guides/rate-limits/usage-tiers
 -----------------------------------------------------------------------------------
 ***To run this code you must:***
   - pip install openai